-5G can theoretically reach speeds as high as 50Gbps, but you won’t get anywhere near that just yet.
-In our time with the Samsung Galaxy S10 5G on Vodafone in the UK, we were hitting speeds of around 200Mbps around London in the few spots 5G available.
-It’s a waiting game though, as 5G coverage is set to improve over the coming months.
+In theory 5G is capable of speeds as high as 50Gbps, but you won’t get anything close to that just yet; in our time using the Samsung Galaxy S10 5G on Vodafone in the UK, we were maxing out at about 200Mbps in the few spots 5G available around London.
+Though obviously 5G speed and coverage is only going to improve.

 What 5G phones are available now?

 At the time of writing, there are no 5G iPhones, only Android phones.
-These include the Samsung Galaxy S10 5G, OnePlus 7 Pro 5G, Oppo Reno 5G, Xiaomi Mi Mix 5G, Huawei Mate 20X 5G and the LG V50 ThinQ 5G.
-All these are flagship phones with killer specs – but there’s one more 5G phone we haven’t mentioned: the Moto Z4.
-Only available in the US, the Z4 is a mid-range smartphone that doesn’t technically support 5G, but with an optional clip-on mod, if can be souped-up and 5G enabled.
+These include the Samsung Galaxy S20 Ultra 5G, Samsung Galaxy S10 5G, OnePlus 7 Pro 5G, Oppo Reno 5G, Xiaomi Mi Mix 5G, Huawei Mate 20X 5G and the LG V50 ThinQ 5G.

 Should I get a 5G phone?

-As for whether you should buy a 5G phone now, that very much comes down to what you’ll need from your phone and where you live.
-If you frequently tether your phone’s mobile internet and download huge files on the go, it might be worth investing in 5G sooner rather than later – provided its on its way in your region.
+Whether you should buy a 5G phone now really depends on two things: what you need from your phone, and where you live.
+If you frequently tether your phone’s mobile internet and download huge files on the go, it might be worth investing in 5G sooner rather than later – provided it's on its way to your region.

-5G is currently only available in big cities, and only in a handful of them around the world.
-If you want to know when it’s coming to you, check with your local network provider.
+Bear in mind that 5G is currently only available in big cities, and only in a handful of them around the world.
+So if you want to know when it’s coming to you, check with your local network provider.

 The best 5G phone all-round